 Depending on where you place the horizon, you will get a different feeling.
-In this piece the emphasis is on the water.
-The boat is nicely placed on the top, left sweet spot.
+In this piece, the emphasis is on the water.
+The boat is nicely placed on the top of the left sweet spot.

 Another correct use of the Rule of Thirds.
 In this case the emphasis is on the sky.
 The shift creates a different feel using the same photo.

 I often use the Rule of Thirds in my personal work.
 I suggest:

 - I prefer the picture plane divided vertically or horizontally, using either a vertically or horizontally “line” as the main emphasis.
 Sometimes I use both.